saturdayshdev/shdns/README.md

 ### Usage

-shDNS works based on Docker labels of containers and the container start event.
+shDNS works based on Docker labels of containers and the container start event:

 ```yaml
 labels: